Skills gap analysis: Definition, Steps and Benefits Skills gap analysis

 • Which skills are on the trend right now?

-• Which positions will the organization need in future?
+• Which positions will the organization need in the future?

-To gain knowledge on current and future trends in business sectors, you can study the internet where so many articles show the future of automation and algorithms.
+To gain knowledge on current and future trends in business sectors, you can study the internet, where so many articles show the future of automation and algorithms.
+You can also gather employee opinion on future work trends and their concerns regarding it.

 With rapidly advancing technology, organizations find it difficult to catch up with the trends and upskill the workforce accordingly now and then.

 As an organization, you can use skill gap analysis to detect these skill gaps in your employees and train them for the skills that you plan to update.
-In such a way, you can make your employees future-ready.
+Like this you can make your employees future-ready.

 Evaluate employees’ KPIs to see how each of them contributes to the work organization does.
 Arrange surveys and assessments with the employees where they can openly tell about their weak and strong skills.

 This will be the phase of results.
-You will come to know where the employees are lacking and which department needs more attention concerning their works.
+You will come to know where the employees are lacking and which department needs more attention concerning their work.
 The skill gap examples can be:

 • 35% of the sales executive employees are not able to catch up with the new software that is introduced in the system.